 The dynamics of the second half get even bleaker.
 Of course.
 A colonel, Jacobi, becomes a regular visitor, a rather bewildered, awkward one, his inappropriate actions become his downfall.
 The film is openly violent in places, unflinching, unforgiving.
 An execution lingers, as the victim attempts to crawl away.
 There’s a casual suicide.
 Horrifying moments of soldiers’ lifeless bodies floating in the sea.

 Jan’s breakdown and turmoil gives him a inner strength, but his actions only propel the awfulness.
 Ultimately losing his humanity, with a heavy decline of his personality.
 Eva still finds it in her to be generous, to give, to aid to those that need it.
 Her emotions, to cry or show the true pain of these events, make her the far more empathetic character.
-In a flip-side to the film’s first scene, at the climax she speaks of her own dream, a far more idyllic scenario, now surely not possibly to even imagine.
+In a flip-side to the film’s first scene, at the climax she speaks of her own dream, a far more idyllic scenario, now surely not possible to even imagine.

 Bergman wanted to create the story of a regular couple, warts and all, with the ferocity of war a backdrop.
 Shame is not a war film per se, this is essentially about an adult relationship.
 Yes, I have said that already, but that is not merely a bullet point aided for narrative context.
 Shame carries themes of war, faith, loyalty, sanity, while depicting a relationship built on love, but shadowed with distant doubts, intolerance, and a dwindling respect for one another.
 Eva’s longing eyes when she looks at Jan initially seem romantic.
 In hindsight they are filled with the inevitable sorrow and a fading companionship.